jrh-dev/Advent-Of-Code-2015/README.md

-# Advent Of Code 2015 - So
+# Advent Of Code 2015 - Solutions
 Advent of Code is a series of programming puzzles released in December each year that can be solved in any programming language.
 Correctly solving all of the puzzles earns 50 stars.

 ### Current Total Stars